harelsegev/INDXRipper/README.md

 The --dedup switch will deduplicate output lines.
 This is useful because INDXRipper may find multiple identical entries, due to index entry reallocation.

 #### The bodyfile output option
 The **-w** argument lets you choose an output format.
-There is an option for bodyfile output for integration with the fls, and other tools that produce a bodyfile.
-Note that the bodyfile format is specific to The Sleuth Kit and is only partially documented, so INDXRipper's bodyfile output is not fully compatible with The Sleuth Kit bodyfile output.
+You can choose the bodyfile option for integration with fls, and other tools that produce a bodyfile.
+Note that the bodyfile format is specific to The Sleuth Kit and is only partially documented, so INDXRipper's bodyfile output is not fully compatible with it.

 ## Installation
 Python 3.9 or above is required.